 For many sexual assault survivors, the physical and emotional trauma can linger for years, if not decades.
 But there is hope — research has shown that tattoos can be used as a form of self-care and healing for survivors.
 In this blog post, we’ll discuss how tattoos can be used to empower survivors and help them reclaim their sense of self after a traumatic experience.

 Sexual assault is a devastating experience that can leave lasting physical and emotional scars.
 For many survivors, the process of healing requires not only time and patience, but also finding creative outlets to express their trauma.
-For one woman, tattoos proved to be an immensely powerful form of self-care and self-expression.
-In this moving blog post, she shares her story of how getting inked helped her confront her memories head-on and eventually start to move forward.

 The idea of using tattoos as a form of self-care for survivors of sexual assault